Here I Am

 Real-time MIDI feedbackTrack your progressPractice hands separately100% free

 Free piano sheet music for Here I Am by Tim Hughes.
-Elementary level piece suitable for students who've completed beginner method books.
+Grade 1 (Beginner (ABRSM Grade 1)) piece suitable for students beginning hands-together playing.

 About This Piece

-"Here I Am" by Tim Hughes is an elementary-level piano piece with a duration of approximately 2:34.
-An elementary-level piece suitable for developing pianists.
-Introduces more varied rhythms, basic chord patterns, and expanded hand positions while remaining accessible.
-This arrangement is ideal for pianists with 1-2 years of experience.
-Tim Hughes's composition showcases eighth notes and dotted rhythms and key signatures up to 2 sharps/flats, making it an excellent choice for developing these essential skills.
+"Here I Am" by Tim Hughes is a grade 1-level piano piece with a duration of approximately 2:34.
+A Grade 1 piece for early-stage pianists.
+Features hands together playing, simple keys, and no chords — ideal for building confidence with both hands.
+This arrangement is ideal for pianists with 0-1 years of experience.
+Tim Hughes's composition showcases quarter, half, and whole notes and simple time signatures (4/4, 3/4), making it an excellent choice for developing these essential skills.

 Here I Am is a contemporary worship song by Tim Hughes that emphasizes themes of surrender and devotion.
 It invites listeners to reflect on their relationship with God and their willingness to serve.
 The song's melodic structure and heartfelt lyrics make it a popular choice in church services.